Skip to main content

 Audio control command word definitions are:

-The above log snippet captures the output from the audio control package after its launch.
-The log content indicates that the wake-up word configured for this voice control module is "Hello D-Robotics", and the chinese command words for controlling the movement of the robot are: “向前走”、“向后退”、“向左转”,“向右转”.
+The above log captures a segment of output after launching the audio control package.
+The log shows that the wake-up word configured for this voice control module is "D-Robotics hello," and the command words for controlling the robot car's movement include: "Move forward," "Move backward," "Turn left," and "Turn right."

-On the PC, you can use the ros2 topic list command in the terminal to query the topic information of the RDK:
+On the PC side, you can use the terminal command ros2 topic list to query the RDK's topic information:

 $ ros2 topic list